micahchoo/awesome-digital-history-South-Asia/README.md

 - [Living Lightly](https://livinglightly.in/) - Living Lightly ~ Journeys with Pastoralists is the first curated exhibition on pastoralism in India, covering the land, lives and livelihoods of Indian pastoralists.
 It captures their remarkable history of mobility, the ecosystems that nurture their life-worlds, their culture, science, art, politics, spiritual moorings, the economics and challenges of herding.
 - [INDIAN MEMORY PROJECT](https://www.indianmemoryproject.com/) - The Indian Memory Project provides materials on individuals and families to offer a micro-perspective on macrohistorical change.
 - [Rare Book Society of India](https://www.rarebooksocietyofindia.org/) - Rare Books Society of India.
-- [Archive of Indian Music](https://archiveofindianmusic.org/) - This is a digital repository of gramophone recordings, many of which feature pieces of music from India’s best-known artists.
+- [Archive of Indian Music](https://archiveofindianmusic.org/) - This is a digital repository of gramophone recordings, many of which feature pieces of music from India's best-known artists.
 The collection is particularly strong for Carnatic and Hindustani classical music.
 - [Digital Library of India](https://ndl.iitkgp.ac.in/) - Under this project of the Ministry of Human Resources Development of the Government of India,  scans of out-of-copyright books from libraries across India are generated and converted into text-searchable PDF form.
 - [Indiancine.ma](https://indiancine.ma/) - This initiative of the Indian Cinema foundation  functions both as a comprehensive index and archive for Indian cinema.
 - [Periodicals and Pamphlets of Indian Anticommunists and Free Market Advocates](https://indianliberals.in/periodicals/) - This collection covers magazines and pamphlets from Cold War-era India, including pamphlets of the Forum of Free Enterprise in Mumbai, _The Indian Libertarian_ magazine, and the CIA-funded _Freedom First_.